The Truth About Butter

 Many studies have linked the incidence of prostate cancer to the consumption of animal fat and dairy products.

 A study of 47,896 men found that “choline intake was associated with an increased risk of lethal prostate cancer.”
-Choline is found in animal products.
+Animal products contain the highest amounts of choline.

 Is Organic Butter Better?
 Is Butter from Grass-Fed Cows Better?